The lesson of causal discovery algorithms for quantum correlations: Causal explanations of Bell-inequality violations require fine-tuning: Applying causal discovery algorithms to quantum correlations

 Recall that the arrows with an empty circle at their tail imply that one can have either a direct causal link or a common cause.
 If one believes that the settings at each wing are freely chosen, then one is inclined to think that either the setting variables $S$ and $T$ should be direct causes of $A$ and $B$ respectively, or that if they are not, then it is the common cause for $A$ and $S$ and the common cause for $B$ and $T$ that is freely chosen.
 In this case, we could lump the common causes into the definition of the setting variables without loss of generality.

-Besides this caveat about the causal relation between $S$ and $A$ and between $T$ and $B,$ the causal structures consistent with the pattern that the IC* algorithm has returned are precisely those that capture Bell's notion of local causality, illustrated in Fig.~\ref{fig:localcausality}.
+Besides this caveat about the causal relation between $S$ and $A$ and between $T$ and $B,$ the causal structures with pairwise common causes that are consistent with the pattern that the IC* algorithm has returned are precisely those that capture Bell's notion of local causality, illustrated in Fig.~\ref{fig:localcausality}.
+Moreover, the principle of minimality, applied to the causal models consistent with the CI relations, would lead us to favour the causal model of Fig.~\ref{fig:localcausality}.
+But because such a causal model satisfies the Bell inequalities, while the CHSH correlations do not, we know that it cannot provide a causal explanation of the CHSH correlations.

-Recall that the CHSH correlations are an instance of nontrivial no-signalling correlations that \emph{violate} the Bell inequalities.
-Therefore, the IC* algorithm is claiming that Bell-inequality-violating correlations can be explained by a locally causal model.
-However from Bell's theorem we know that this claim is mistaken.
-Therefore, the IC* algorithm comes to a causal conclusion that is incorrect.
+This is how the deficiency of the IC* algorithm manifests itself when applied to quantum correlations.
+The problem is that a causal structure with latent variables that reproduces the CI relations of a given distribution might not be capable of reproducing the distribution itself.
+In particular, the causal structure of Fig.~\ref{fig:localcausality} reproduces the CI relations of the distribution $P(A,B,S,T)$ defined by the CHSH experiment, namely $\left( S\indep T\right) ,\left( A\indep T\,|\,S\right)$ and $\left( B\indep S\,|\,T\right)$, but it cannot reproduce the distribution itself.
+As our brief discussion in Sec.~\ref{sec:causal-hvar} highlighted, if one applies the principle of minimality among the causal models {\em that are consistent with the CI relations}, rather than among the causal models {\em that are consistent with the entire observed distribution}, one can mistakenly come to favour a causal model that cannot reproduce the observed distribution.

 Of course, we already pointed out in Sec.~\ref{sec:qcor}, that the input of the IC* algorithm cannot distinguish Bell-inequality-violating from Bell-inequality-satisfying correlations.
-The independences we have fed into the algorithm also hold for EPR correlations.
-Consequently, had it returned the conclusion that the nontrivial no-signalling correlations \emph{cannot} be explained by the causal structure of Fig.~\ref{fig:localcausality}, it would have also reached an incorrect causal conclusion because the EPR correlations \emph{can} be explained by such a model.

-So we reiterate our conclusion from Sec.~\ref{sec:qcor}, that causal discovery algorithms which look only at independences are inadequate to the task of establishing whether or not correlations can be explained by a locally causal model.
+So we reiterate our conclusion from Sec.~\ref{sec:qcor}, that causal discovery algorithms which look only at conditional independences are inadequate to the task of establishing whether or not correlations can be explained by a locally causal model.
 We require better algorithms that also take into account the strengths of the correlations.

-From our brief discussion in Sec.~\ref{sec:causal-hvar} of the shortcomings of causal discovery algorithms with latent variables we can also see \emph{why} the algorithms have reached an incorrect conclusion.
-The problem is that a causal structure with latent variables that reproduces the CI relations of a given distribution might not be capable of reproducing the distribution itself.
-In particular, the causal structure of Fig.~\ref{fig:bell-ics} reproduces the CI relations of the distribution $P(A,B,S,T)$ defined by the CHSH experiment, but it cannot reproduce the distribution itself.